patroqueeet/django-dbbackup-s3/README.md

 # django-dbbackup-s3

-Extend django-dbbackup to backup s3 data
+Extend django-dbbackup to backup s3 data to DropBox

 # Dependencies